Military reports 3 COVID-19 cases | Yonhap News Agency

 Military reports 3 COVID-19 cases

 SEOUL, Aug.
-24 (Yonhap) -- Two Army soldiers and a cadet have tested positive for the new coronavirus, raising the total caseload reported among the military population to 1,588, the defense ministry said Tuesday.
+30 (Yonhap) -- Three service members have tested positive for the new coronavirus, raising the total caseload reported among the military population to 1,615, the defense ministry said Monday.

-An officer in Paju, north of Seoul, was confirmed to have contracted COVID-19 after a vacation, while a solider based in the northwestern border town of Yeoncheon was found to have gotten infected during a vacation before discharge, according to the ministry.
+An Army officer based in the border county of Cheorwon was found to have contracted COVID-19 following a vacation, while another officer in the southwestern county of Jangseong has tested positive after developing symptoms, according to the ministry.

-In the southeastern city of Yeongcheon, a cadet was confirmed to have contracted the virus after coming into contact with a person who tested positive earlier while on vacation.
+In Suwon, 45 kilometers south of Seoul, an Air Force officer was confirmed to have been infected after a family member tested positive.

-Nationwide, South Korea added 1,509 new cases Tuesday, with COVID-19 infections showing little signs of abating.
-The total caseload stood at 239,287.
+Nationwide, South Korea reported 1,487 new infections Monday, bringing the total caseload to 250,051.

 scaaet@yna.co.kr